kencx/resume/templates/resume.pandoc.md

 # $name$ {.title}

 :::{.no-print .downloads}
-This resume was generated with pandoc, download it as DOC or PDF
+Download or print this page directly as PDF
 :::

 :::{.contact}